A tumor is a new growth of tissue (a mass). The tumor is also called neoplasm. But there is a slight difference between the usage.

 Precancerous changes can be mild to severe.

-Following are the different terms used to describe precancerous conditions.
+The following are the different terms used to describe precancerous conditions.
 All these are microscopic findings.

 This means that the cells are slightly abnormal.
 Atypia is also seen in inflammation but some types of atypia are precancerous.